paulo-e-garcia/yolo-detection-rtsp/README.md

 ## Overview

-This script processes an RTSP camera stream through a YOLOv9 model to detect specific objects (people, vehicles, pets) and streams the annotated video to a web browser via MJPEG over HTTP.
+This script processes an RTSP stream (from a camera or other sources) through a YOLOv9 model to detect specific objects (people, vehicles, pets) and streams the annotated video to a web browser via MJPEG over HTTP.

 ## How It Works
 	1. Connects to RTSP stream with authentication